 Average Reading Time: 4 minutes and 26 seconds

-India has some of the strongest rates of prostate, breast, bone and lung health in the world.
-Some researchers attribute these numbers to the regular consumption of a common household spice, which has also been shown to offer support for cognitive function and inflammation.
-The best part?
-Chances are, this spice may already be in your cabinet.
+India has some of the strongest rates of prostate, breast, bone, and lung health in the world.
+(9) Some researchers attribute the low numbers to the regular consumption of turmeric, which has been shown to offer superb support for mental clarity, digestion, inner and outer skin health, and healthy lymphatic drainage.
+(10)

 These are only some of the roles this spice plays in promoting optimal health.
 For thousands of years in Ayurveda, this common spice was used for healthy joints, liver support, healthy skin, mental clarity, intestinal health, bile flow, and fat metabolism.